furkick/ngTile/README.md

 # Dependencies

-The following dependacies are **required** for the package to function:
+The following dependencies are **required** for the package to function:

 - [AngularJS](http://angularjs.org) **v1.2.x**
 - [Bootstrap](https://jquery.com/) **v3.x**